 What makes it an ugly fish: Shaped like a cigar with sharp teeth

-The cookiecutter shark, or Isistius brasiliensis, is also known as the cigar shark.
-The shark is regarded as a parasite due to its habit of biting rounded pieces off of other animals and even non-organic material, with its small, sharp teeth.
-Cookiecutter shark bites have been seen on submarines, undersea cables, and in rare cases human flesh.
+The cookie-cutter shark (Isistius brasiliensis), is also known as the cigar shark.
+The shark is regarded as a parasite due to its habit of biting rounded pieces off of other animals and even non-organic material with its small, sharp teeth.
+Cookiecutter shark bites have been seen on submarines, undersea cables, and in rare cases, human flesh.

 Where it is found: Pelagic and benthic regions worldwide